 If you are going to the expense of replacing the central air conditioning unit, it pays to replace the furnace at the same time to maximize the efficiency of the air conditioner.
 You will get the biggest bang for your buck with complete HVAC replacement.
 In addition, you should consider installing a programmable thermostat matched to your equipment.
 These are relatively inexpensive and can save hundreds of dollars a year in heating and cooling costs.

-Peter Reid writes for HVAC Training and Repairs and has over thirty years of knowledge in the industry.
+Peter Reid writes HVAC articles and has over thirty years of knowledge in the industry.